 - “you’ll go home when you’re done doing your job !”

 - “if you are too weak to work, you should not have come!”

-- values the Victim’s dependent relationship, because without it he does not exist
+- values the Victim’s dependent relationship, because without it he or she does not exist

 - relieves the Victim of his or her responsibility by taking on the task of thinking and acting in his or her place

 - has no real interest in the Victim getting out of it on her own

 - “don’t worry, I’ll take care of it, even if I don’t have that much time”

 - “I’ll help you : I’ll do it”

 Often forgotten, the Audience can also play an important role, as each of the actors may feel the need for public recognition of their respective roles.